How to conduct a user interview

 Plan your research

-Before sitting down and writing your user interview questions, you need to figure out your research question.
+Before sitting down and writing your user interview, you need to figure out your research question.
 This is the primary reason for running your user interviews – your ‘north star’.
 It’s also a good idea to engage with your stakeholders when trying to figure this question out as they’ll be able to give you useful insights and feedback.

 A strong research question will help you to create interview questions that are aligned and give you a clear goal.
 The key thing is to make sure that it’s a strong, concise goal that relates to specific user behaviors.
 You don’t want to start planning for your interview with a research question like “How do customers use our mobile app”.
 It’s far too broad to direct your interview planning.